apache/incubator-devlake-website/docs/UserManuals/ConfigUI/Tutorial.md

 ---

 ## Overview
 The Apache DevLake Config UI allows you to configure the data you wish to collect through a graphical user interface.
+Visit config-ui at `http://localhost:4000`.

 ## Creating a Blueprint